Operating Revenue 2020

 ASM’s operating revenue (excludes investment income) is earned across numerous revenue-producing activities.
-Excluding federal grants, ASM’s largest source of revenue is journal subscription sales, followed by journal article fees, meeting registration fees, and meeting exhibitor fees.
+Excluding federal grants, in 2020, ASM’s largest source of revenue was journal subscription sales, followed by journal article fees, membership dues and book sales.
+Meeting registration fees and meeting exhibitor fees, which are typically among the largest revenue streams, were lower in 2020 because of meeting cancellations and moving in-person meetings to virtual meetings.
 Federal grant revenues vary from year to year and have averaged ~$9M/year since 2013.
 The relative percentage of each revenue stream to total operating revenue for ASM’s most recent fiscal year is noted above.

 Investment PortfolioASM’s operations are supported by a significant and stable investment portfolio, which it leverages through annual endowment-like transfers (i.e., the corpus is maintained in perpetuity and a portion of the earnings are allocated to the operating budget each year).
 The portfolio is well-diversified and is monitored closely by the ASM Investment Subcommittee and professional investment advisors.
 The historical trend of the investment portfolio balance and annual income is noted below.